aboallan/tatarwar/README.md

-# Department Task Management System
+# Department TaskMaster Suite

-A lightweight web portal for coordinating departmental work.
-The interface is built with HTML, CSS, and JavaScript, while PHP powers the backend and connects the application to a MySQL database (compatible with MAMP on macOS).
+A classic, data-focused portal for coordinating departmental work.
+The interface uses HTML, CSS, and vanilla JavaScript, while PHP powers the backend against a MySQL database (fully compatible with MAMP on macOS).

 ## Key features
+- Secure authentication with role selection for Presidents, Managers, and Employees.
-- Dashboard with quick metrics, upcoming deadlines, and reminder history.
+- Dashboard with concise metrics, upcoming deadlines, and reminder history laid out in a classic two-column view.
-- Dedicated new-task workspace for capturing assignments with guidance and shortcuts.
+- Dedicated task creation workspace plus a streamlined task roster with inline status updates and reminder triggers.
-- Calendar view that visualises deadlines across departments with colour-coded priorities.
+- Calendar view that visualises deadlines across departments with colour-coded priorities and monthly quick stats.
-- Full CRUD workflow for departmental tasks (create, update status, delete).
-- Department directory with optional contact email and automatic seeding of the provided fourteen departments.
+- Department directory with optional contacts and workload summaries, seeded with the fourteen provided departments.
-- Reminder logging endpoint to record when a follow-up notification is sent.
-- Figma-inspired interface with gradient hero header, glassmorphism cards, and responsive insight chips for a polished presentation.
+- Reminder management page to create follow-up notices and review the log in a separate hub.

 ## Requirements
 - PHP 8 or newer.
-- MySQL server (the default MAMP database works well).
+- MySQL server (the default MAMP database works great).
 - Web server such as Apache bundled with MAMP.

 ## Getting started with MAMP
 1. Copy the project into your MAMP web directory (typically `/Applications/MAMP/htdocs`).
 2. Open phpMyAdmin through `http://localhost/phpMyAdmin`.
 3. Import the database schema located at `database/schema.sql`.
-It creates tables, seeds the fourteen departments, and loads curated sample data (including calendar events) so dashboards, boards, and the calendar are populated immediately.
+It creates tables, seeds departments, tasks, calendar events, notifications, and three demo user accounts.
 4. Update the connection values in `db.php` if your credentials differ.
 The defaults are:
    - Username: `root`
    - Password: `root`
    - Database: `task_manager`
-5. Start MAMP servers and visit `http://localhost/tatarwar/index.php` (or the folder name you chose) to access the portal.
+5. Start MAMP servers and visit `http://localhost/tatarwar/login.php` (or the folder name you chose).
+6. Sign in with one of the seeded accounts or create a new one from the registration page.
+   - President: `president@taskmaster.test` / `president123`
+   - Manager: `manager@taskmaster.test` / `manager123`
+   - Employee: `employee@taskmaster.test` / `employee123`

 ## Database structure
+- `users`: authentication table with role, hashed password, and audit timestamps.
 - `departments`: stores department names and optional email contacts.
 - `tasks`: tracks task details, responsible department, priority, status, and due date.
 - `notifications`: records reminder messages tied to tasks.
-- `calendar_events`: stores calendar items that power the new monthly schedule view.
+- `calendar_events`: stores calendar items that power the monthly schedule view.

 ## Project structure
 ```